Towns need a lot of work to make them tick.

 Ever wondered what happens to all the water when we get a heavy downpour?
-We have nearly 400km of pipes and drains to collect water so you don’t end up knee deep in it.
-That’s enough to go from Cambridge to Palmerston North.
+We have nearly 575km of pipes and drains to collect water so you don’t end up knee deep in it.
+That’s enough to get to Wellington from Cambridge!

 We don't put them out, but we do our best to stop them from going out of control by setting restricted fire seasons and managing fire permit applications.

 We're in charge when it all turns to custard.

 Whether it’s a massive storm, cyclone, flooding or oil spill, as soon as there is an emergency, we will be geared up at our Civil Defence HQ and make sure plans are in place to help everyone be as safe as they can be.